 Over the last decade, marketing has shifted from selling products to inspiring customers to be your best sales people.
-Many small businesses are still adapting to this change and also what initiated that change: The internet.
+Many small businesses are still adapting to this change and what initiated that change: The internet.
 As a result, consumers are now hyper-aware.
 So, if a business is inauthentic or doesn’t know who they are or what they stand for, consumers figure this out a lot quicker.

 In this chaotic, hyper-stimulated world, it is storytelling that helps to bring meaning to our lives.
 When explaining the art of storytelling I often reference Walt Disney.
 To quote, “I prefer to entertain in the hope that they learn, rather than teach people in the hope that they are entertained.”
-This is how the Disney brand stands the test of time.
+This is how the Disney brand withstands the test of time.
 He didn’t sell products, he told imaginative stories and created experiences that people would share.

 How to tell your story with motion & stills?

 - Know your brand – If you don’t know this already, we’re in big trouble.
-It takes time and care to understand your customers, their needs and how to communicate effectively that you possess the solution.
+It takes time and care to understand your customers, their needs and how to communicate effectively that you have the solution.
 Start with this question: If your business was a person, how would you describe it?

 - Brainstorm the purpose or the “why” of your video – We use Walt Disney’s creative strategy model.
 “The dreamer, the realist and the critic.”
 The dreamer is the vision or the “what”.
 The realist is the action or the “how”.
-The critic is the the logic or the “why”.
+The critic is the logic or the “why”.
 Brainstorm ideas, figure out how to make them happen, then refine and evaluate those ideas.

 - Create a mood and storyboard – Just like graphic design, before I put a pencil to paper or digital sketch pad, I create a mood board.
 A mood board tells you where you are going and if you get lost along the way it can help you get back on track.
-The storyboard is a also guide.
+The storyboard is also a guide.
 Imagery, copy, color and audio all effect the emotion conveyed.
 Compile examples of these beforehand.

 - Don’t tell a story, make them feel something – Brainstorm ways to communicate the emotion or mood that you identified in tip #3.
 They say a picture is worth a thousand words and video is worth a million.
 Remember, when using moving imagery there is less of a need to tell a story and more of a need to convey an emotion.